Who Was Kate Spade?

 Kate Spade went on to offer products in a range of categories, from eyewear to shoes to paper goods, in more than 450 stores globally.
 While they sold the business to the Neiman Marcus Group in 1999 — which was later sold to Fifth & Pacific (formerly Liz Claiborne) in 2006 — the Spades remained active forces within the brand they built.

-In 2004, Kate Spade shared her personal style and philosophies in her three books: Manners, Occasions and Style.
-Two years later, Kate and her husband sold the Kate Spade brand so that Kate could devote more time to raising their child.
+In 2004, Spade shared her personal style and philosophies in her three books: Manners, Occasions and Style.
+Two years later, Spade and her husband sold the Kate Spade brand so that Spade could devote more time to raising their child.
 Around the same time, the couple invested in Plum TV, a small television network that broadcasts in the elite vacation spots: the Hamptons, Nantucket and Martha's Vineyard.

 In 2016, the Spades, along with their longtime friends, Elyce Arons and shoe designer Paola Venturi, launched their new fashion endeavor, Frances Valentine.
 That year also brought the introduction of a Minnie Mouse-themed line of products, its popularity leading to a new batch of Minnie purses, phone accessories and jewelry in 2017.